-Effective use of premium inventory: Publishers are able to sell their premium inventories at a fair price without risking the security.
-Additionally, advertisers get fixed number of impressions by accessing the premium inventories.
+Effective use of premium inventory: Publishers are able to sell their premium inventories at a fair price without risking security.
+Additionally, advertisers get a fixed number of impressions by accessing the premium inventories.

 How Are Programmatic Guaranteed And Automated Guaranteed Different?

 People often get confused and think programmatic guaranteed and automated guaranteed are the same thing.
 Well, they’re not.

 They both are automatic guaranteed methods of inventory deals.
 But yet they’re different.
 Here’s how:

 - Programmatic guaranteed uses a Deal ID to sell the inventory and then displays ads on the website.
 Whereas, automated guaranteed uses an ad server API to display ads.

 - In programmatic guaranteed, buyers have the complete view of the publisher’s inventories and choose the one(s) they wish to purchase.
 While in automated guaranteed, sellers present their inventories and then both parties negotiate on price.

 - Programmatic guaranteed is automated while automated guaranteed requires human involvement.